What is Ghost Broking and Ghost Insurance Policy?

 This can work in two ways, either the policy is incepted using falsified or stolen identity data and sold onto unwitting customers, or fake policy documents are produced to impersonate a legitimate insurer.
 We’re going to focus on how the former is evolving and how you can combat it.

 In our last editorial, we wrote about the rise in reported True Identity Theft, Account Takeover and reported 3rd Party Application Fraud by our insurance clients, all fraud instances that are prevalent in Ghost Broking operations.
 The threat from Ghost Brokers is not a new one, but the techniques they use to avoid detection are constantly evolving.

 Fraudsters know they are being watched, we see this when investigating the origin of questionable policies.
 Fraudsters have started to create smaller amounts of falsified accounts per combination of deception.
-They will actively change not only an identity, but also the device in use to avoid detection.
-They are able to change the device profile (is it a laptop? tablet? mobile phone?), the location (are they based in the UK or further afield?), the MAC address, local language, operating system, screen resolution, and this is just scratching the surface.
+They will actively change not only an identity but also the device in use to avoid detection.
+They are able to change the device profile (is it a laptop? tablet? mobile phone?), the location (are they based in the UK or further afield?), the MAC address, the local language, operating system, screen resolution, and this is just scratching the surface.

-Fraudsters have hundreds of variables to play with to enable their behaviour, so how is the insurance industry keeping up?
+Fraudsters have hundreds of variables to play with to enable their behavior, so how is the insurance industry keeping up?